Thinking Things Through

 Thinking Things Through provides a broad, historical, and rigorous introduction to the logical tradition in philosophy and to its contemporary significance.
-The book centers around three of the most fruitful issues in Western thought: What are proofs and why do they provide knowledge?
+The presentation is centered around three of the most fruitful issues in Western thought: What are proofs, and why do they provide knowledge?
 How can experience be used to gain knowledge or to alter beliefs in a rational way?
 What is the nature of mind and of mental events and mental states?
-In a clear and lively style, Glymour describes these key philosophical problems and traces attempts at solutions from ancient Greece to the present.
+In a clear and lively style, Glymour describes these key philosophical problems and traces attempts to solve them, from ancient Greece to the present.

 Thinking Things Through reveals the philosophical sources of modern work in logic, the theory of computation, Bayesian statistics, cognitive psychology, and artificial intelligence, and it connects these subjects with contemporary problems in epistemology and metaphysics.
 The text is full of examples and problems, and an instructor's manual is available.

 HardcoverOut of Print ISBN: 9780262071413 464 pp. | 7 in x 9 in